Martingale Collar vs Choke Collar

 • Dogs are much less likely to choke when wearing a martingale collar vs a choke collar.

-• To maintain control of a dog who charges the door or to leave the house whenever a visitor drops by.
+• To maintain control of a dog who charges the door or leaves the house whenever a visitor drops by.

 • Reduce leash pulling.